Hip dysplasia in dogs: signs, symptoms and treatment

 Not enough exercise can also increase the risk, so it’s a balancing act.

-Your vet will first spot hip dysplasia based on your dog’s gait and signs of pain.
+Your vet will initially check for signs of hip dysplasia in dogs through your dog’s gait and signs of pain.

 X-rays can then be used to confirm the diagnosis and to see if just one or both hips are affected, and how badly.